LEE SMITHEY (Peace and Conflict Studies), Coordinator

 All Honors preparations must be discussed with the Peace and Conflict Studies Coordinator and approved by the Peace and Conflict Studies Committee.

-Beginning with the Class of 2020, students with any major, whether in course or in the Honors Program, may add a course minor in Peace and Conflict Studies.
-Of the 5 credits required for a peace and conflict studies minor, 4 may not be double counted with the student's major or other minor.
+Students with any major, whether course or in the Honors Program, may add a course minor in Peace and Conflict Studies.
+Of the 5 credits required for a peace and conflict studies minor, 4 may not be double counted with the student’s major or other minor.
 Introduction to Peace and Conflict Studies (PEAC 015) is required and should be taken in the first or second year, if at all possible.
-Students in the Classes of 2018 and 2019 follow the preexisting six-credit requirement for the minor.

-All Peace and Conflict Studies minors will complete at least two courses (in addition to Introduction to Peace and Conflict Studies) that are specifically designated as PEAC courses.
+All Peace and Conflict Studies minors will complete at least two courses (in addition to Introduction to Peace and Conflict Studies) that are specifically designated as Swarthmore PEAC courses.
+(Off campus study courses are not eligible to meet this requirement.)
 We encourage students to take courses taught by different faculty members in order to broaden their exposure to the field.

 Normally, the student who applies for a minor in Peace and Conflict Studies will have completed (or be in the process of completing) the introductory course and one other eligible course in Peace and Conflict studies.

-Beginning with the Class of 2020, students with any major in the Honors Program may choose an Honors minor in Peace and Conflict Studies.
-Honors minors will fulfill the same requirements as course minors but must establish one two-credit honors preparations for external examination at the end of the senior year.
+Students with any major in the Honors Program may choose an Honors minor in Peace and Conflict Studies.
+Honors minors will fulfill the same requirements as course minors but must establish one two-credit honors preparation for external examination at the end of the senior year.
 A standard Honors minor preparation will consist of a seminar or a combination of two courses.

 Application Process Notes for the Special Major or the Minor